 Quick ID tips

-A deciduous tree or small shrub with alternative, thick, dark green leaves which are oval in shape.
+Appearance: A deciduous tree or small shrub with alternative, thick, dark green leaves that are oval in shape.
 Branches have thorns at the leaf buds and rough scaly bark.
 The flowers range in color from pink to yellow to white.
 Fruits (haws) can be single or multi-seeded.
 Haws range in color from purple to red to yellow.
 Haws range in size according to species.

-Haws are mealy with varying sweetness.
+Taste: Haws are mealy with varying sweetness.
 Flowers and leaves are bitter and astringent in flavor.

 Further ID for Individual Species